aerickt/lapwing-for-beginners/src/Chapter-13.md

 [Right hand `-BLT` words drill](practice/13-right-BLT.txt)

-You should already be familiar with the other chords from the chapter 11 practice material.
-If you need a refresher, you can find them here:
+The `-PLT`, `-LT`, and `-BL` compound clusters should already be already be familiar, however, the practice material is listed below as a refresher if needed.

 [Right hand ment and let words](practice/11-right-ment-and-let.txt)